ilanham/Presentations/pydependencies.md

 - Who uses Python regularly?
 - How many people use Jupyter Notebook/Lab?
 - How many people use Anaconda?
+- What's your editor of choice?

+---

+# Survey 2

 - How many people know about `pip`?
 - How many people create virtual environments for their Python projects?